 Mostly in German, Mamani debuted Denalane's singing talents in May 2002.
 Produced by Herre, the album blended traditional R&B with jazz, Afrobeat, and South African folk music; moreover, it notably contained horn arrangements and live flügelhorn by the illustrious South African jazz musician Hugh Masekela.
 Mamani, which debuted at number eight on the German charts, helped put definition to "German soul" within the world music arena.
 Afterward, she began receiving exposure in the U.S. from her guest vocals on the remix of the single "Go!" by American rapper Common.
 The song grabbed the attention of prolific arrangers and neo-soul mainstays like James Poyser, Jeff Bradshaw, Larry Gold, and a host of others who all contributed to Denalane's 2006 album Born & Raised.
 Recorded in Philadelphia and with all its songs in English, the LP was much more accessible for non-German speakers as well as hip-hop heads, boasting appearances from MCs Lupe Fiasco and Raekwon.
 It debuted at number two on the German album chart and broke into Billboard's European Top 100 album chart.

 In 2008, Denalane teamed up with Bilal, Tweet, Dwele, and the MDR Symphony Orchestra conducted by Jun Märkl for the Dresden Soul Symphony, a one-off live project which saw them string together famous soul hits into a fully orchestrated classical work in four movements.
 The performance was broadcast on German radio and released as a live album.
-Afterward, Denalane returned to solo performance, and to her mother tongue; her next album, 2011's Maureen (her middle name), was completely in German, although she did release an English version for the international market. ~ Cyril Cordor
+Afterward, Denalane returned to solo performance, and to her mother tongue; her next album, 2011's Maureen (her middle name), was completely in German, although she did release an English version for the international market.
+The album hit the Top Ten in Germany, and also reached the Swiss and Austrian charts.
+During 2014, Denalane appeared as a judge on the reality television show Rising Star. ~ Cyril Cordor